scality/backbeat/docs/DesignMDIngestion.md

 This is the design document discussing the ingestion process of existing metadata into Zenko with MongoDB.

-The primary use case is to copy the existing metadata from the RING and S3 Connector and ingest into the MongoDB backend that is used with Zenko; future use cases will include copying metadata from existing storage solutions on AWS or Azure to MongoDB.
+The primary use case is to copy the existing metadata from the RING/S3 Connector and ingest into the MongoDB backend that is used with Zenko so that users can conduct metadata search; future use cases will include copying metadata from existing storage solutions on AWS or Azure to MongoDB for search.

-This specific development will allow Zenko instances to copy and ingest existing metadata, copying the information from the raft logs completely and allowing MongoDB to be a parallel metadata database.
+This specific development will allow Zenko instances to copy and ingest existing metadata, copying the information from the raft logs completely and syncing MongoDB to be a parallel metadata database.

 ## Purpose

-* Copy all existing metadata from pre-existing storage solutions to MongoDB in Zenko.

-* Allow MongoDB to be used in parallel with the existing metadata servers with S3 Connector, so that the primary metadata backend can be changed between the metadata servers and the MongoDB backend.
+The primary purpose is to copy all existing metadata from pre-existing storage solutions to MongoDB in Zenko.
+This will allow users to search the metadata that is stored in MongoDB.
+This will also allow MongoDB to be used in parallel with the existing metadata servers with S3 Connector, so that the primary metadata backend can be changed between the metadata servers and the MongoDB backend.

 ## Design

 The proposed design will be as follows:

-* First, determine if this is a fresh install of Zenko or an upgrade installation.
+* First, on startup, determine if this is a fresh install of Zenko or an upgrade installation.
     * This can be determined by checking if Zookeeper has stored a sequence ID.
-* If this is a fresh install of Zenko, we will create a pause the live log ingestion to ingest previously existing metadata.
+* If this is a fresh install of Zenko, we will pause the live log processing to ingest previously existing metadata.
     * Record the last sequence ID from the Metadata server (send a query using the `metadataWrapper`) that is part of the S3 connector - this will serve as a marker that will be stored as a `log offset` to bookmark the point between